raj-chinagundi/HASOC_2021/README.md

 ### Solution Overview

-The solution presented is part of the HASOC_2021 Shared Task 1A, and it involves several key components, each encapsulated in an IPython notebook:
+The solution presented is part of the HASOC_2021 Shared Task 1A, and it involves several key components, which are as follows:

 1. **dataset.ipynb**:
    - This notebook handles data preprocessing.
 It cleans and prepares the dataset for analysis by removing noise and irrelevant information, ensuring the data is ready for subsequent modeling steps.

 2. **Tf_idf_MachineLearning.ipynb**:
    - This notebook implements TF-IDF (Term Frequency-Inverse Document Frequency) combined with various machine learning algorithms.
-TF-IDF transforms the text data into numerical features based on the importance of words, which are then used by machine learning models to classify the tweets.

 3. **gloveVectorML.ipynb**:
    - This notebook leverages GloVe (Global Vectors for Word Representation) embeddings combined with machine learning algorithms.
-GloVe provides a way to represent words in a continuous vector space where similar words have similar vectors, enhancing the model's ability to understand context and semantics.

 4. **FineTuningTransformers.ipynb**:
    - This notebook focuses on fine-tuning pre-trained transformer models.
-Transformers, such as BERT or GPT, have revolutionized natural language processing by allowing for advanced contextual understanding and nuanced text classification.

 By combining these approaches, the solution aims to create a robust system for automatically detecting and classifying hate speech and offensive content on social media platforms.